 |Not so good a view.
 Buenavista stands derelict after the Civil War|

-The refurbished ground saw the main stand restored to its former glory and a new cover erected over the terrace at the east end.
+The refurbished ground saw the main stand restored to its former glory and a new cover erected over the terrace at the west end.
 The remainder of the ground was made up of banks of open terracing and in centre of the south side stood a small tower.
 The stadium was still surrounded by open land and was the archetypal provincial football ground.
 Following their return to footballing matters, Real Oviedo made a decent fist of their opportunity and managed to stay in La Primera until 1950.
 Relegation in 1950 was compounded by the death of president and benefactor Carlos Tartiere and the club struggled both financially as well as on the pitch.
-Buenavista was sold to the municipality in May 1954, then leased back to the club at a peppercorn rent and the stadium was renamed in honour of their former president on 22 July 1958.
+The Campo Buenavista was sold to the municipality in May 1954, then leased back to the club at a peppercorn rent, and the stadium was renamed in honour of their former president on 22 July 1958.

 |Restored and ready for action|